 Q:Do they have scent glands or a smell?
 A: They dont have a very foul odor, however even coatis that I have been neutered have a very faint skunk odor.

 Q: How are they with other pets?
 A: They will play with friendly dogs, but may attack small animals like a hamster.
+If you have other small pets, even cats, I would not reccommend a coati.
+Even if they are not aggressive towards a specific animal they play rough and can irritate or even accidently injure the other animal.

 Q: Can I take my coati outside?
 A: Yes, when trained to be outside from a young age the coati will run around normally staying within a few feet of you.
 They will climb up trees and come down when they are called.
 You really should train them to come when called when they are little- there is no guarantee they wont run up a tree and wont come down.
 They can also be harness trained.